g3th/PrivateVPN-TUI/README.md

 ## Scrapes countries and cities directly from "https://privatevpn.com/serverlist"

 **Note:** *PrivateVPN will need to be installed and configured (i.e. username pass entered into "privatvpn.login" file).
-Place the script into the privatvpn.conf directory.
 Change paths to your own installation directory.*

 Text user interface for Linux terminal, created to make connecting to a server easier.